apavlovics/minesweeper/README.md

 # Minesweeper

-The classic game of Minesweeper, implemented using web technologies.
+The classic game of Minesweeper implemented using web technologies.

 The game features: